-Office: HN 1032 (although not applicable this semester)
+Office: HN 1032

 Pre-requisite: GEOG 101 or 150; MATH 101

 Course Description

 The general theme of this course could be entitled Geography: the relationship game.
 Geography is very much about relationships and in this course, we will establish a scientific framework for reasoning about relationships such as spatial coincidence, distance, vicinity, scale, geometry and attributes, geographic features and their representation on a map, etc. Hand-in-hand with each of the relationships, you will learn how to apply your knowledge using geographic information system tools.